 Your LDAP (Berkeley Lab Identity) password may be changed here: https://password.lbl.gov

-If you don't know or have forgotten your LDAP password, reset it here or contact the IT Help Desk at 510-486-4357 and request that it be reset.
+If you don't know or have forgotten your LDAP password, you can reset your password at https://password.lbl.gov.

 When I'm working through a VPN tunnel at home, is all my traffic tunneled through the Lab?

 Yes.
 When you connect to Yahoo, for example, your request is encrypted, tunneled to the Lab, decrypted, then routed to www.yahoo.com.
 For all practical purposes, you are "on site," and for that reason you may want to review the Lab's policy for appropriate computer use:https://commons.lbl.gov/display/rpm2/Acceptable+Use+of+Information+Technology.

 Is it possible for me to choose when my traffic is tunneled through the Lab, and when it goes out "in the clear"?